Teaching English Abroad Salaries – Where Can You Make the Most Money?

 Can you make a living teaching English abroad?

-To fully answer the question, “How much do you get paid to teach English abroad?” we’ve distilled the TEFL world down into popular regions and researched the highest paying countries in each one.
-Each country’s salary information is an estimate based on its major cities.
-We’ve also included a “bang for buck” suggestion where the salary may not be the highest, but the cost of living is lower!
+To fully answer the question, “How much do you get paid to teach English abroad?” we’ve distilled the TEFL world into popular regions and researched the highest-paying countries in each one.
+If you really want to know the answer to, “What country pays teachers the most?” the answer is the UAE, but there are some close contenders and the highest pay can change over time.
+The following popular regions with the highest-paid teaching jobs list TEFL salary information that is estimated based on their major cities.
+We’ve also included a “bang for buck” suggestion where the English teacher salary may not be the highest, but the cost of living is lower!

 Western Europe